-The National Testing Agency (NTA) will release the question paper for the UGC NET 2024 subject-wise exam along with the provisional answer key and response sheet.
-The UGC NET 2024 June exam of Political Science will be conducted on September 4, 2024 in two shifts.
-The candidates preparing for the UGC NET Political Science exam must go through the UGC NET question paper.
-The UGC NET previous year's question paper will help the candidates understand the exam pattern, standard of questions, section-wise weightage, and more.
+The National Testing Agency (NTA) will release the question paper for the NTA UGC NET 2024 subject-wise exam along with the provisional answer key and response sheet.
+The NTA NET 2024 June exam of Political Science will be conducted on September 4, 2024 in two shifts.
+The candidates preparing for the Political Science exam must go through the UGC NET question paper.
+The UGC NET previous year's question paper will help the candidates understand the pattern of an exam, standard of questions, section-wise weightage, and more.
 UGC NET Political Science Exam is conducted by the NTA along with other 82 subjects.

 University Grants Commission National Eligibility Test (UGC NET) or NTA UGC NET is a national-level exam conducted to determine the eligibility of candidates for only Assistant Professor or both Junior Research Fellowship (JRF) and Assistant Professor posts in Indian universities and colleges.